All Saints' Day School: History

 By 1984 new landscaping had commenced along with work on new playing fields.
 There were 25 teachers and 201 students.

 Mrs. Laurie Boone Hogen retired as Head of School in 1995.
 Between 1995 and 2000 the school was served by Pro Tem Heads and administration, until Mrs. Linda Bradley who had been with the school for 22 years assumed the role of Head, until her retirement in 2002.
 In 2003, ASDS hired Mrs. Michele Rench as Head of School.
 Between then and her retirement in 2015, the school rebuilt the ECU and the multipurpose facility/gymnasium and added a teaching organic garden with a wood-burning bread-and-pizza oven.
 After hiring a governing board member of the California Association of Independent schools to serve as temporary head for one year, ASDS appointed Mr. Hugh Jebson as the new Head of School as of July 1, 2016.
 In the summer of 2018, Mr. Jebson announced his departure after the coming school year.

 After a coordinated national search, narrowing the list to five candidates from around the country, ASDS chose the one from within the community, tapping Scott Fujita to become the new Head of School, commencing July 1, 2019.

-As of 2017, All Saints Day School serves preschool through 8th grade, with 175 students and 30 teachers.
+Scott Fujita served as Head of School from July 1, 2019, to June 30, 2024.
+As of July 1, 2024, Sara Brown is Head of School, and Fujita serves as chair of the board of trustees.

 In the summer of 2017 the school commenced remodelling its 13,000+ volume library.

+As of 2025, All Saints Day School serves preschool through 8th grade, with 258 students and 50 teachers.